Wasiu-lab/Data-Engineering/Analytical Pattern/Readme.md

 - Assess how well the platform attracts new users.
 - Monitor ongoing user engagement levels.
 - Recognize churn trends and opportunities for user reactivation.

+---
+## 4.Grouping_Set.sql

+### Purpose:

+* Creates a dashboard to analyze device hits using grouping sets.

+* Enriches event data by joining with device details to provide dimensions such as operating system, device type, and browser type.

+### Key Features:

+* Uses COALESCE to handle null values and display appropriate defaults (e.g., "unknown").

+* Implements grouping sets to generate aggregates at different levels of granularity.

+* Ensures a comprehensive overview of event activity across multiple device dimensions.

+### Example Output:

+* Total events grouped by os_type, device_type, and browser_type.

+* Overall event statistics when no specific grouping is applied.

+###Usage:

+* Useful for generating dashboards and reports that require multi-level aggregation.

+---

+## 5. Retention analysis.sql

+### Purpose:

+* Analyzes user retention patterns over time.

+### Key Metrics:

+* Percentage of active users (pct_active): Ratio of active users (retained, resurrected, or new) to total users.

+* Retained Users: Users who remain active since their first activity.

+* Resurrected Users: Previously inactive users who became active again.

+* New Users: Users who are active for the first time.

+### Key Features:

+* Calculates day_since_first_active to track user activity over time.

+* Extracts the day of the week (dow) for activity patterns.

+* Segments user activity states for detailed insights.

+### Example Usage:

+* Helps identify trends in user engagement and churn.

+* Supports cohort analysis to evaluate the success of user acquisition and re-engagement strategies.